openfaas/mqtt-connector/README.md

 This is an early version of an MQTT connector for OpenFaaS.
 Once configured and deployed, messages on your chosen topic will trigger functions on an OpenFaaS gateway.

+There are various other connectors available for OpenFaaS which form ["triggers"](https://docs.openfaas.com/reference/triggers/) for event-driven architectures.

 Prior work:

 This is inspired by prior work by [Alex Ellis](https://www.alexellis.io): [Collect, plot and analyse sensor readings from your IoT devices with OpenFaaS](https://github.com/alexellis/iot-sensors-mqtt-openfaas)